Notice

 keyring must be available in the primary cluster.
 For example, if a user named

-is created on the remote cluster which has rwps
+client_mirror is created on the remote cluster which has rwps

-permissions for the remote file system named remote_fs
+permissions for the remote file system named remote_fs (see Creating

 Users) and the remote cluster is named

-(that is, the remote cluster configuration file is named
+remote_ceph (that is, the remote cluster configuration file is named

-on the primary cluster), run the following command to add
+remote_ceph.conf on the primary cluster), run the following command to add

-the remote filesystem as a peer to the primary filesystem primary_fs
+the remote filesystem as a peer to the primary filesystem primary_fs:

 ceph fs snapshot mirror peer_add primary_fs client.mirror_remote@remote_ceph remote_fs

-To avoid having to maintain the remote cluster configuration file and remote ceph user keyring in the primary cluster, users can bootstrap a peer (which stores the relevant remote cluster details in the monitor config store on the primary cluster).
+To avoid having to maintain the remote cluster configuration file and remote ceph user keyring in the primary cluster, users can bootstrap a peer (which stores the relevant remote cluster details in the Monitor config store on the primary cluster).
 See the Bootstrap Peers section.

 and the user key.
 However, bootstrapping a peer is the recommended way to add a